bcgov/data-publication/pages/before_you_start.md

 ---
 layout: default
 title: Before You Start
-nav_order: 10
+nav_order: 1
-parent: Data Publication Workflows
+parent: Standards and Guidelines
 has_toc: false
 ---